Multiscale modeling of linear elastic heterogeneous structures via localized model order reduction: Introduction

 \subsection{Multiscale modeling and model order reduction}

 Many problems in science and engineering involve multiple scales.
-With large disparities present in spatial or temporal scales, it is often insufficient to assume a homogeneous material in the analysis of a mechanical structure.
+With large heterogeneities present in spatial scales, it is often insufficient to assume a homogeneous material in the analysis of a mechanical structure.
 For example, the dispersed phases (particles or fibers) in a composite material may lead to fluctuations in the displacement field which cannot be captured by the phenomenological macroscale model.
 Therefore, in analyzing large scale structures, it is necessary to take into account the materials' fine scale heterogeneity to more accurately model the structure's behaviour.

-It is often sufficient to predict macroscopic properties of the multiscale system based on a representative volume element (RVE), that preserves the geometrical complexity of the heterogeneous microstructure and accurately predicts effective material parameters.
+It is often sufficient to predict macroscopic properties of the multiscale system based on a representative volume element (RVE) that preserves the geometrical complexity of the heterogeneous microstructure and accurately predicts effective material parameters.
 Approaches based on computational homogenization, such as the FE$^2$ method (see e.\,g.~\cite{MieheKoch2002,FeyelCaboche2000,GeersKouznetsovaEtAl2010a,GeersKouznetsovaEtAl2010}) mitigate the issue of computational cost compared to full fine scale simulations, but the nested solution procedure is still a demanding task.
 Therefore, many approaches~\cite{YvonnetHe2007,GouryKerfridenEtAl2014,HernandezOliverEtAl2014,GuoRokosVeroy2021} combining the FE$^2$ approach with model reduction of the fine scale problem exist.
-These approaches rest on the assumption of \textit{separation of scales} and the existence of an RVE\@; however, this is not the case in many applications, e.\,g.\, in the presence of macroscopic cracks emerging from the localization of microdefects~\cite{Gitman2006,GitmanEtAl2007}.
+These approaches rest on the assumption of \textit{separation of scales} and the existence of an RVE\@; however, this is not the case in many applications, e.\,g.\, for composite structures where simply the dimension of the fine scale features is not much smaller than the macroscopic dimension, therefore breaking the MMM-principle defined in~\cite{Hashin1983}, or in the presence of macroscopic cracks emerging from the localization of microdefects~\cite{Gitman2006,GitmanEtAl2007}.

 Thus, methods which address both scales simultaneously are needed.
 Standard multiscale methods have emerged from the variational approaches to numerical homogenization, such as the variational multiscale method (VMM)~\cite{Hughes1995,HughesFeijooEtAl1998} or the multiscale finite element method (MsFEM)~\cite{HW1997}, which aim for a correction or stabilization of the conventional (coarse grid) discretization by including (unresolved) fine scale information into the global problem.
 Important developments of the VMM include the works by M.\,Larson and A.\,Målqvist~\cite{LarsonMalqvist2005,LarsonMalqvist2007,LarsonMalqvist2009} and the local orthogonal decomposition (LOD)~\cite{MalqvistPeterseim2014}.
 For a more detailed discussion on the history of numerical homogenization in the absence of a clear separation of scales we refer to Altmann~et~al.~\cite{AltmannHenningPeterseim2021}.